emmaarussi/thesis-dutch-energy-analysis/README.md

 - `data/raw/raw_prices_2023_2024.csv`

 Due to file size limitations, the generation data file is not included in the repository.
 You will need to obtain the following file separately and place it in the `data/raw/` directory:
-- `generation_by_source_2023_2024.csv` (can be obtained from the Nederlandse Energie Dashboard)
+- `generation_by_source_2023_2024.csv` (can be obtained from the Nederlandse Energie Dashboard, but please email e.s.arussi@student.vu.nl for the file)

 Other necessary data files will be generated through the processing pipeline.

 ## Training Strategy

-The model uses an expanding window time series cross-validation strategy to ensure robust performance and prevent data leakage:
+The models use rolling window time series cross-validation strategy to ensure robust performance and mimic real world day-ahead trading strategy

+The rolling strategies differ, since for computational power purposes, having a new training fold every day for the XGBOOST is a bit slow.
+Therefore now for model tweaking purposes, the cross validation is done with folds of 7 days, summing to a total of 12 folds over a test period of 3 months

 ```
 Fold 1: